-Prynse Hall, as it was originally called, is one of the ancient tenements of Dartmoor and a property has stood on this site since 1443.
+Prynse Hall, as it was originally called, is one of the ancient tenements of Dartmoor and a property which has stood on this site since 1443.
 The remains of the former house can be seen in the form of a castellated courtyard and paddock;the original foundations and cellars still remain under the floors of the present building.

 What happened to destroy the original house is a mystery, but it is likely that it was destroyed during the Civil War by troops as an act of vandalism rather than combat.
 During the 1770s the Trans Dartmoor road was planned and eventually constructed.
 Soon afterwards farm buildings were built at Prince Hall which can be seen to the east of the house.